babelouest/orcania/README.md

 ## Installation

-### Debian package
+### Debian and Ubuntu packages

-Orcania is now available in Debian Buster (testing), and Debian sid.
+Orcania is now available in Debian Buster (testing), Debian sid and since Ubuntu 17.10 "The Artful Aardvark".
 To install it on your device, use the following command as root:

 ```shell
 # apt install liborcania-dev # Or apt install liborcania1.1 if you don't need the development files